gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 _Component prop: `"blurred"`.
 Resolver prop: `BLURRED`_

-This generates a very low resolution version of the source image, and displays it as a blurred background.
+This generates a very low-resolution version of the source image and displays it as a blurred background.

 #### Traced SVG